ensnare-org/ensnare-v1/NOTES.md

    Displays::ui() implementation instead.
 2. Another way to put rule #1: if you made the Widget private to the module containing the struct that it draws, would anyone notice?
+3. I'm undecided whether single-consumer widgets (as in #2) should be in the widgets module or in the consumer's file.
+In the commit adding this text to the notes doc, I show why having that code in widgets pulls in needless dependencies to that module.

 # The Sequencer and ControlAtlas integration problem